Longest Bull Market Destined To Trend Higher

 What separates today from yesterday?
 Nothing today is the tomorrow you worried about yesterday and that is how it will remain for most investors.
 They worry about this and worry about that, and while they are worrying the markets are trending higher.
 When they finally stop worrying and jump in, it’s usually too late.

 If you are part of this group and want to break free, then force yourself to go against your emotions.
 Do the opposite of what you think you should, especially if it has failed to produce any results in the past.
-Going forward view every strong pullback as a buying opportunity; change will not come from standing still.
+Going forward investors should view every strong pullback as a buying opportunity; change will not come from standing still.
 This outlook will prevail until the trend turns negative.
+This is the best way to play one of the longest bull markets in history.

 Every wall is a door.